pattytonyoneill/FamilyRecipes/TESTING.md

 - ![image](testing/css_testing.jpg)

 ## Remaining Bugs
 - The only bug that I know of is that I need to figure out a way to use fractions in ingredients.
 Also, it would be better if I could find a more user friendly idea for prep time and cooking time.
+The final bug is I would like to have a way for users to add their recipes.

 ## Bugs
 - No module named 'recipe'.
 Looked through code until I found where I needed to add recipe in urls.py.